cameraui/docs/recording/storage.md

 - **Overwrite** (default).
 The oldest recordings are deleted to make room, so recording never stops.
 - **Strict.** Nothing is deleted beyond the retention window.
 If the disk fills, recording pauses until you free space.

+Cleanup works through the oldest hours of every camera side by side, so a camera that records little cannot lose its whole history while a busy one keeps everything, and it stops as soon as enough space is free.
+Moments you marked as a [favorite](/recording/browsing#favorites) are carved out of it and stay playable however old they are.

 ## Free disk space

 Independent of those limits, camera.ui keeps part of the disk clear. **Min Free Space (GB)** sets that line: cleanup works to keep at least that much available, and recording pauses at half of it.
 Left at 0 the reserve is derived from the disk size, which is a share of the whole volume.